 Now’s the time to do a little research.
 What keywords or hashtags could bring eyes to your posts?
 Brainstorm and Google what looks most popular for your topic.
 You could use something like Moz (not an affiliate link).

 Conduct searches for your theme or niche, and you may come up with articles that give you ideas.
-You could even try looking at the hashtags that your favorite influencers are using and see if it would be suitable for you.
+You could even try looking at the hashtags that your favorite influencers are using and see if they would suit you.

 Build a list and fine-tune it.
 Try and think of it from your audience’s perspective.
-If they punch in or follow a hashtag, what do you want them to associate with YOU?
+For example, if visitors punch in or follow a hashtag, what do you want them to associate with YOU?

 Need a Jumping Off Point?